alterNERDtive/VaultHunters-tweaks/README.md

 * Max size lowered to 40.

+### Junk Controller

+* Changed upgrade tiers from 27/54/1026/2052 items to 252/513/1026/2052.
+That should make getting Junk Management early more viable.

 ### ME Requester

 * Added the ME Requester mod (similar to what the RS Requester does).